7 Best Running Shoes For Hiking in 2024

 What makes it the best?

-Endorphin Edge is a lightweight marvel that is super fast, super grippy, and super comfy.
-It delivers all the support needed to take on the mountains with confidence.
+The NNormal Kjerag is a lightweight marvel that is super-fast, super agile, and super grippy!
+Our lab confirms it delivers a responsive and grounded feel that allows us to take on the mountains with pure speed.
 This pair feels like a breath of fresh air, making it our top lightweight hiking-running shoe.

 Pros